2024 Solar Eclipse FAQ

 Where can I get solar eclipse glasses?

-Thanks to a grant from the Williamstown Community Foundation Fund, and thanks to funds from Williams College, we have a limited number of solar eclipse glasses available.
+Thanks to a grant from the Williamstown Community Foundation Fund, funds from Williams College, and support from the National Science Foundation, we have a limited number of solar eclipse glasses available.
 The bulk will be distributed to local schools, while the rest will be available to members of the Williams College community (students, staff, and faculty).
 If you would like to request a pair, contact Dr. Kevin Flaherty.

 Is Williams College doing anything for the eclipse?